atomic-penguin/chef-fundamentals/slides/chef-node/01_slide.md

 The exact attributes will vary by node based on the platform and the available plugins.
-The following list is an abbreviated example from an Ubuntu Linux node.
+The following list is an abbreviated example from a Linux node.
 Each of these may have values that are strings, arrays or hashes.

 * `chef_packages` - version information about Chef and Ohai
 * `cpu` - information about installed processor(s)